Run A Raffle (updated)

 # Selling Raffle Tickets

-This being the case, there are still a few options to sell Raffle Tickets.
+Although the above is our recommendation, there are a few options to sell Raffle Tickets:

 The Raffle Ticket can be sold on a Tickets page.
 See Item Catalog configured to use the Items marked 'Show in default web purchase element' condition.
-For more details on adding Raffle Tickets this was see Configure Items Displayed.
+For more details on adding Raffle Tickets this way see Configure Items Displayed (recommended).

 You can put a button on the home page and/or have a menu item linking to this page (see Configure Menu Entries for more details) where you will be using an Item Catalog element.
 In most cases, it will easiest to use Tags on the Raffle Ticket items and then set the appropriate "condition" (Items matching tags) for this approach.

-Now, you could set up Raffle Tickets as Buy It Now Only Items; and, if you want them to appear in the "Mobile App", this is the only way to do so.
+You would set up Raffle Tickets as Buy It Now Only Items if you want them to appear in the "Mobile App" (a bidding tool only).
+This is the only way to "sell" items in the app.

-There may be a downside when using the website, bidders would need to register first before buying their "Raffle Tickets" (including confirming their email address) rather than just being able to buy these tickets in the single transaction used by the For Sale Items approach.
+There is a potential downside using the "Buy It Now" approach.
+Bidders will need to register first before buying "Raffle Tickets" (including confirming their email address) instead of being able to buy the tickets in the single transaction used with For Sale Items.